 #46 Holliday Park

-A fantastic green space just north of the city, Holliday Park is one of the top things to do in Indianapolis, IN – especially for families and nature lovers.
+A fantastic green space just north of the city, Holliday Park is one of the top things to do in Indianapolis, IN – especially for families.
 In addition to the enormous Nature Center and playground (both top Indianapolis kids activities), the park boasts trails through wooded forests and blooming gardens.

-The most intriguing part of the park, however, is the Ruins – which is the remains of a New York City building made of Indiana limestone and was saved from complete demolition.
+The most intriguing part of the park, however, is the Ruins.
+These are the remains of a New York City building made of Indiana limestone that was saved from complete demolition.

-Top Tip: There is no admission fee to enter Holliday Park – it is one of the best Free Things To Do in Indianapolis, Indiana!
+Travel Tip: There is no admission to enter Holliday Park – it’s another free thing to do in Indianapolis, Indiana!

 Indulge in an Indianapolis Tenderloin Sandwich